-Making radical performance with the body.
 For Circus, Physical Theatre and Dance practitioners who are interested in live performance that not only deals with serious issues, but aspires to activism.
-For artists, performers, directors, producers, funders and others to come together and discuss practice, approaches, opportunities and challenges.
-To share experience of maintaining integrity and develop a community of support and interest for moving forwards.
+For artists, performers, directors, producers, funders and journalists, dancers, trapeze artists, clowns, events managers, teachers, coaches, to come together and discuss practice, approaches, opportunities and challenges.
+To share experience of maintaining integrity and develop a community of support and momentum for moving forwards.

 - Speakers – 10 minute talks with time for questions – focus on what is possible.

-- Performances – short excerpts and mini pieces – suggestions/offerings of areas not represented, very welcome.
+- Performances – short excerpts and mini pieces.

 - Discussion – short open space styled session and action learning sets to promote listening and exchanges.